 The support programme opened on 1 September 2010 with 12 expressions of interest received from community groups.
 Eight projects have been recommended to go on to have environmental effects assessments done.
 Based on these reports, two proposals have already had the costs of resource consent processing met through the support programme.
 For the projects that successfully go through the programme and are granted resource consent for the removal of mangroves, it is expected that the communities benefiting from this work will pay for the actual physical removal of mangroves in their area.
-The Council intends to assess the effectiveness of this programme before considering any further funding to similar future programmes.
-An update will be provided in the 2012-2022 Long Term Plan.
+Future updates will be provided in the 2012-2022 Long Term Plan.